rizuki4658/compact-datepicker/README.md

-### Compact DatePicker
+### Compact DatePicker.
-Chat for your site business using facebook customer chat.
+Compact datepicker is component for vue 3.
+This component is have flexibelity with all language.

 ##### Install

-`$ npm install vue-facebook-messanger`
+`$ npm install compact-datepicker`

 #### How to Use